digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 Enter one of the following to indicate what stage the funding for the contribution is currently in:

-* ‘secured’: the trigger clauses associated with the contribution have been met, meaning the developer is now required to pay all or part of the contribution
+* ‘secured’: for section 106 planning obligations, the trigger clauses associated with the contribution have been met, meaning the developer is now required to pay all or part of the contribution.
+For CIL, the demand notice has been issued and the developer is now required to pay all or part of their CIL liability.
-* ‘received’: the developer has paid the planning authority the money due
+* ‘received’: the developer has paid all or part of the money due to the local planning authority
-* ‘allocated’: the received money has been allocated to a team within the planning authority, who will spend the money
+* ‘allocated’: the received money has been allocated to a team within the local planning authority, who will spend the money
-* ‘transferred’: the received money has been transferred to an organisation outside the planning authority (eg Transport for London), who will spend the money
+* ‘transferred’: the received money has been transferred to an organisation outside the planning authority (for example another local authority or Transport for London), who will spend the money
-* ‘spent’: the received money has been spent on the agreed contribution purpose (for Section 106) or for Community Infrastructure Levies (CIL) just spent
+* ‘spent’: the received money has been spent on the purpose specified in the section 106 agreement or spent in accordance with the CIL infrastructure list
-* ‘returned’: the received money (or a portion of it) has been returned to the developer, for whatever reason
+* ‘returned’: the received money (or a portion of it) has been returned to the developer

-If more than one status applies (eg if some money was spent and some returned), please create a separate row for each status.
+If more than one status applies (for example if some money was spent and some returned), please create a separate row for each status.
 Fill in each row with all other fields.

 {{% /col-guidance %}}